 Don’t start with a learning objective, start with a question and see where it leads.

 I started the year with the children getting enthusiastic on Edmodo by asking them to suggest ways in which we could use Minecraft in school.
-One child in particular had a great idea to test various blocks on Minecraft using a diamond pickaxe – if you’re not sure about what a diamond pickaxe is, ask any of your children in school.
+One child, in particular, had a great idea to test various blocks on Minecraft using a diamond pickaxe – if you’re not sure about what a diamond pickaxe is, ask any of your children in school.
 They are the experts, and it’s important to remember this when technology comes into schools.
 Just ask them.

 From the image, you can clearly see how organised his thinking is and even when he was pushed you could see the scientific methods he’d been taught coming to the forefront.
 All of this pre-planning had taken place before the school year had even started.